Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Crazyflie 2.1/README.md

 ## Used in this project for:

-* Receiving low-level PWM commands from an external PC
-* Executing attitude and rate control onboard
 * Interfacing with the Vicon-based external navigation system
+* Receiving RPYT or low-level PWM commands from PC

 ## Add-on Decks